Installing Tulip

 In order to generate the documentation, the following tools must be installed:

-If you are a MacOS user, we recommend to use MacPorts or Homebrew in order to easily install all these dependencies.
-Hints on how to build Tulip for these two environments can also be found in the old continuous integration setup file .travis.yml.
-A dedicated script is also available for MacPorts macports_build.sh.
+If you are a MacOS developer, we recommend to use MacPorts or Homebrew in order to easily install all these dependencies.
+Hints on how to build Tulip for these two environments can be found in the old continuous integration setup file .travis.yml.
+A dedicated script macports_build.sh in the bundlers/macos directory of Tulip source code is also available for MacPorts build.

-If you are a Windows user, we recommend to use MSYS2 as it greatly facilitates the build of Tulip on that platform (notably by providing up to date compilers and precompiled dependencies).
-A dedicated batch file msys2_build.bat is available for MSYS2 build.
+If you are a Windows developer, we recommend to use MSYS2 as it greatly facilitates the build of Tulip on that platform (notably by providing up to date compilers and precompiled dependencies).
+A dedicated batch file msys2_build.bat in the bundlers/win directory of Tulip source code is available for MSYS2 build.

-Hints on how to build Tulip for MSVC can be found in appveyor_msvc.bat currently used for continuous integration on AppVeyor.
+Hints on how to build Tulip for MSVC can be found in appveyor_msvc.bat used for continuous integration on AppVeyor until 5.6.3 version.